bitranox/fingerprint/README.rst

 You might record quite some noise - there is no filter to sort it out at the moment.
 On the other hand - I would hide exactly in the noise, so I left it

 Procmon Logfiles can get quite big - You might set some appropriate filters there.

+On my Windows 10 Machine from about 300.000 Registry Values some hundreds are not readable - just ignore those errors, its mostly device- or network drivers.
+I told Willi from python-registry about it, it might be fixed in the future.